 Elin Fredrikson consulting was funded in May 2016.
-My clients are oranisations willing to innovate and compete on a high level.
+My clients are organisations willing to innovate and compete on a high level.
 The reason I started the business was to bring innovation and creativity to the business sector.
 I help my customers move from the place they are today to the place they must be tomorrow.
-My products are long or short processes of change focusing on product, proces and business development.
-Among my products are also leaders training, communication and teambuilding.
-My products are characterised by creativity, professionalisme and renewal.
-My customers buy my products because they want to innovate and learn to be more creative, and because they know that I focus on the participation of each employee and the following implimentation.
-I am different from my competition because I work with an outset in improvisation and storytelling, and using an award-winning model of innovation inspired by the artistic proces.
-Once I had a customer who experienced a whole new reality in the organisation – new life.
+My products are long or short processes of change focusing on product, process and business development.
+Among my products are also leaders training, communication and team building.
+My products are characterized by creativity, professionalism and renewal.
+My customers buy my products because they want to innovate and learn to be more creative, and because they know that I focus on the participation of each employee and the following implementation.
+I am different from my competition because I work with an outset in applied improvisation and storytelling, and using an award-winning model of innovation inspired by the artistic process.
+My customers often experience a whole new reality in the organization – new life.

 The personal story:

 One night in the small town of Frederiksværk, after performing an improv show, a woman came to me.
 She had red cheeks, was short of breath and looked at me almost like she was begging: ‘Tell me’ she said.
 ‘Don’t you also play La Diva in the Camping Theatre?’
 ‘Yes, that’s me’ I said. - ‘I thought so’ she said.
 ‘Listen, my son loved that show.
 He’s even got a picture of your character hanging on his bedroom wall.
 My son is very challenged’ she said, now with tears in her eyes.
 ‘He’s very lonely and often feels left out.
 The fact that we can look at you and talk about La Diva and the other characters and stories from that show helps my son to feel a little less lonely and a little less different.
 You have made his life so much easier.
 Thank you.’

 I felt warm within and now I also had tears in my eyes. - ‘Thank you’ I stammered.